BharatSinghSd/starList/README.md

 change the port number accordingly

-use the default swagger ui and test out all the http methods
+use the default swagger ui and test out all the http methods.